Hey there new friend! I’m Sarah. It’s nice to meet you.

-I grew up competing in a sport that 27/30 people aren’t even aware is a nationally competitive sport… jump rope.
+I grew up competing in a sport that 90ish% people aren’t even aware is a nationally competitive sport… jump rope.
 I stopped at age twelve (although you can still find me doing an unreasonable amount of double unders to this day and even coaching a skills clinic on the rare occasion).
-After dealing with anxiety and self-doubt since early childhood, I developed an eating disorder.
-For years my life was entangled in the claws of my ED, as it was the center of the circle which my focus revolved around.
-With a relapse in 2012 following a race and subsequent injuries, I made the (extremely terrifying) decision to begin recovery again and jumped into what I call my true healing process.
+After dealing with anxiety and self-doubt since early childhood, I developed anorexia at age 11.
+For years my life was entangled in the claws of my eating disorder, as it was the center of the circle which my focus revolved around.
+With a relapse in 2012 following an adventure race and subsequent injuries, I made the (extremely terrifying and incredibly difficult) decision to begin recovery again and jumped into what I call my true healing process.

 Some random tidbits about myself: I can be found frolicking in the mountains year round and have hiked all the NH 48 4000 footers.
-I’m working on a few hiking “lists” including hiking all the NH 48 in the Winter, New England 67, ect!
-I love running but exclusively run on trails because my body hates asphalt.
+I’m working on a few hiking “lists” including hiking all the NH 48 in the Winter, New England 67, etc!
+I love running but exclusively run on trails because my body hates pavement.
 Learning new things makes me smile.
 Intellectual and deep conversations light my soul up.
 Going off that, I’m bad at small talk and it makes me cringe inside if continued for more than approximately 2 minutes.
 My brain tries to find ways to casually include idioms and metaphors into conversations.
 I enjoy yoga but feel claustrophobic in yoga classes, hello home yoga practice.
-Listening to podcasts is a regular pastime (some of my faves are One Part Podcast, Billy Yang, Tara Brach, Backpacker Radio, Dirt in Your Skirt, and Harder to Kill).
+Listening to podcasts is a regular pastime (some of my faves are One Part Podcast, Backpacker Radio, Why Not Now , Meathead Hippie, and The Real Rebel Podcast).
 If I could be outside 100% of the time, I most likely would be.
 I dig coloring books but have not yet fully completed one (I have commitment issues).
+One of my biggest pet peeves is when people change lanes and then leave their blinker going.
 I read research articles for fun.
 My favorite music genres are indie, folk, and alternative rock but I listen to EDM when I lift.
-I could most probably live off of avocados, eggs, sweet potatoes, coffee, beets, pickles, and brussel sprouts.
-Lavender is my top pick scent but patchouli is a firm second.
+I could most probably live off of eggs, sweet potatoes, coffee, beets, avocado, ice cream, pickles, and brussel sprouts.
+Lavender is my top pick scent but patchouli and pine are firm seconds.
 I’ve been reading blogs since I was 14, and this list of random things is getting uber long so I’m going to stop it now.
 Oh, and uber is one of my go-to words – you’ll see it uber often on the blog.

 Why The Pursuit of an Outlier?
 It’s simple – I kind of am one.
 It’s my nature.
 Social norms aren’t my jam, I was never the “typical” pre-teen/teen/college student.
 My hobbies and pastimes are eclectic.
 I classify myself as an outgoing introvert and quite honestly I dig it.
 For me, thinking inside the box is far from entertaining.
 I like being a little quirky and weird and exploring everything that excites my being.
 I’m also a nerd at the core and outlier is a statistical term, oh how I love stats… and no, this is not sarcasm.
 Ultimately, when I was going over blog names time and time again in my head with no success, “The Pursuit of an Outlier” popped into my noggin and I’ve loved it ever since.